blockchyp/blockchyp-java/README.md

 #### Boolean Prompts

 This one lets you ask the user yes or no questions.
-You might do this for suggestive selling or maybe just if the POS is feeling lonely.
+You might do this for suggestive selling or if the POS is feeling lonely.

 ```
         BooleanPromptRequest request = new BooleanPromptRequest();